micmejia/bible-dump/NKJV/Job/Job 13.md

 He will surely rebuke you If you secretly show partiality.

 ###### 11
-Will not His [^b]excellence make you afraid, And the dread of Him fall upon you?
+Will not His excellence make you afraid, And the dread of Him fall upon you?

 ###### 12
 Your platitudes _are_ proverbs of ashes, Your defenses are defenses of clay.

 ###### 13
-"Hold[^c] your peace with me, and let me speak, Then let come on me what _may!_
+"Hold your peace with me, and let me speak, Then let come on me what _may!_

 ###### 14
 Why do I take my flesh in my teeth, And put my life in my hands?